drewww/prism/docs/source/making-a-roguelike/part2.rst

 Registering the Fall system
 ---------------------------

-Navigate back to ``MyGamelevelstate.lua`` and on line 32 you'll see where we register systems.
+Navigate back to ``gamelevelstate.lua`` and on line 32 you'll see where we register systems.
 Go ahead and add ``prism.systems.Fall()`` to the bottom of the list like so.

 .. code:: lua